hatfieldlibrary/dspace-angular-client/README.md

 ## General Overview

 This DSpace REST API/solr client project uses AngularJs 1.x (1.5) and NodeJs middleware.
+The client supports login, logout, handle-based browsing of communities, collections and items, sorting and filtering, administration and submission options based on the user's authorization level, discovery, and retrieving bitstreams.

-The Node middleware includes [Express](http://expressjs.com/ "Express"), [Passport](https://github.com/jaredhanson/passport "Passport") (with [CAS](https://github.com/sadne/passport-cas "CAS") and [Google OAUTH2](https://github.com/jaredhanson/passport-google-oauth "Google OAUTH2") strategies), [request-promise](https://www.npmjs.com/package/request-promise "request-promise"), and [connect-redis](https://github.com/tj/connect-redis "connect-redis") for the production session store.
-In general, we are betting that a robust middleware layer will be helpful and plan to channel all interactions through this layer.
-The Node application retrieves data from DSpace via solr and the [DSpace REST API](https://wiki.duraspace.org/display/DSDOC5x/REST+API "DSpace using the REST API").
-We're currently using an updated version of the DSpace 5.5 REST API that supports additional authentication methods, special groups and access to user authorization levels.
+The Node middleware includes [Express](http://expressjs.com/ "Express"), [Passport](https://github.com/jaredhanson/passport "Passport") (with [CAS](https://github.com/sadne/passport-cas "CAS") and [Google OAUTH2](https://github.com/jaredhanson/passport-google-oauth "Google OAUTH2") strategies), [request-promise](https://www.npmjs.com/package/request-promise "request-promise").
+In production, [connect-redis](https://github.com/tj/connect-redis "connect-redis") is used as the session store.

+The Node application retrieves data from DSpace via the [DSpace REST API](https://wiki.duraspace.org/display/DSDOC5x/REST+API "DSpace using the REST API") and solr.
+In this version, it uses a revised copy of the DSpace 5.5 REST API that supports authentication plugins, special groups and access to user authorization levels.

+REST authentication requires a custom DSpace authentication plugin that relies on a shared, secret application key (defined in the Node credentials file and in the REST servlet's web.xml file).
+The secret key is used as the password in the REST authentication request.
+Upon login, the assigned REST token is added to the Express session store.
+Communication between the NodeJs application and DSpace REST can use either https or http protocols.
+In a typical deployment, the Node Express server will run on the DSpace host.

-The Angular 1.5 frontend is written with components.
-The goal is to make the browser application port easily to Angular 2.0.
-The frontend layout uses [Angular Material](https://material.angularjs.org/latest/), based on CSS3 Flexbox layout mode.
+The browser client routes all API and solr requests through the NodeJs application layer.
+Written with Angular 1.5 and based on the new component model, the Angular application should port easily to Angular 2.0.
+[Angular Material](https://material.angularjs.org/latest/) is the UI framework.
+Angular Material is based on CSS3 Flexbox layout.

-This prototype supports login, logout, handle-based browsing of communities, collections and items and retrieving bitstreams.
-The application provides search and browse options similar to those provided by the current DSpace XMLUI and JSPUI.

 ## Configuration

-#### Middleware App Configuration
+#### NodeJs Application Configuration

-The primary configuration file for middleware is `config/environment.js`.
-This file defines environment settings for both development and production.
-Sensitive credentials like authentication secrets are placed in a separate file called `config/credentials.js`.
-(A sample credentials file is provided.)
-The `config/dspace.js` file defines your routes to DSpace for both production and development.
+The main configuration file for the NodeJs middleware is `config/environment.js`.
+This file defines settings for both development and production environments.
+Sensitive information,  like the key shared between the NodeJs server and the DSpace RESTAuthentication plugin and Google OAUTH2 keys are placed in a separate file called `config/credentials.js`.
+This file is  not included in the Github repository for obvious reasons.
+Instead, a sample file is provided, to which you can add your local credentials.
+The `config/dspace.js` file defines   routes, protocols and options used by the NodeJs application models to communicate with the REST API and solr.

 Additional configuration files for express, routes and authentication are also located in the `config` directory.
 These can be modified if needed.